Which part of your life do you consider mundane and trivial?

 And It Was Beautiful: Celebrating Life In the Midst of The Long Goodbye will leave you with questions and a contemplative reflection of how much you take for granted.
 It will strike your heart in ways you can’t imagine.
 You can feel the transparency, authenticity and God’s love oozing through each word.
 Grab a box of tissues and be prepared to realise what it means to surrender.
 To bump into grace day after day.

 This post contains affiliate links, which means if you click on or purchase any product I may earn a small commission, however there is no additional cost to you.

-Will you allow God to seduce you and allow His extraordinary love to explode into your life?
+Will you allow God to seduce you with His extraordinary love that explodes into your life?

 By reaching out and touching the life of another.
 In small ways that are bigger than you believe.
 When you read this book, you will learn to love the boring days, the ordinary moments.
 The value of life is not always found in adventures and thrills.
 Because sometimes what we take for granted today can become so precious tomorrow.
 This year I have witnessed friends and family lose loved ones to cancer.
 In many ways it makes me think of how God asks us to number our days.
 (Psalms 90:12) What would you choose to do differently if you understood life is not definite?
 Would you walk through today admiring God’s beauty and find the magical in the ordinary?

 Every situation and moment can be accepted with a new perspective if we choose to look at life with a childlike faith.
 (Matthew 18:2-4) Will you allow God to stretch your hope with His grace in this season, as the days draw us in, offering space to cultivate peace in any situation God leads us to?
 God invites us to discover a greater measure of faith that has no limits.
 Where the promises and words of hope God instills in you will help you see life through an eternal lens.
 So that you make a declaration to walk boldy in your faith and not permit fear to have any authority over you.

 5 acts to inspire someone who is battling cancer